 Since the RFA acquisition in Q4 2019, the Bank has largely ceased selling prime insurable and uninsurable single family residential mortgages to investors.
 As such, the Bank's sale activity has been limited to the securitization of 10-year insured multi-unit residential mortgages in the National Housing Act Mortgage-Backed Securities ("NHA MBS") program and sale of NHA MBS pools into the Canada Mortgage Bond ("CMB") program.
 The underlying mortgage loans are closed to prepayment risk, and the Bank enters into third party arrangements to manage its seller swaps, thereby mitigating its interest rate risk.
 As a result, the Bank transfers control over the mortgage loans, and does not retain any significant risks and rewards associated with ownership.
-They are recognized on the Bank's balance sheet only to the extent of the Bank's continuing involvement in the mortgages.
+They are recognized on the Bank's balance sheet only to the extent of the Bank's continuing involvement in the mortgages, which is limited to a retained interest and the obligations and rights associated with servicing the mortgages.
 With respect to credit risk, the Bank is obligated to make a timely payment guarantee for amounts owing to CMB investors in the event a loan goes into default or becomes delinquent.
 As the loans under this program are insured, any funding by the Bank would be recoverable through an insurance claim leaving the residual credit risk to the Bank very low.